spacecloud-io/space-cloud/docs/manual/functions/service.md

 # Writing custom logic

 You can easily extend Space Cloud by writing your custom logic on the backend in the form of simple functions.
 These functions run as a microservice on the backend.
-This is how you write a simple function using the `service-api` -
+This is how you write a simple service -

  <div class="row tabs-wrapper">
   <div class="col s12" style="padding:0">